jgkawell/galactus/README.md

 # galactus

+**NOTE**: `galactus` has been superceded by my work on the [Draft framework](https://github.com/steady-bytes/draft).
+I suggest following the work there as it has all the same value as `galactus` and more!

-**NOTE**: This project is still in a pre-alpha state.
+This project is still in a pre-alpha state.
 Basic functionality when running locally will mostly work, but MANY features are not yet implemented and some aspects may be completely non-functional.
 Some future features will include:

 - Better documentation/"getting started" pages
 - "Easy" remote setup using Terraform